ssatosays/CounterApp/README.md

 # CounterApp
-This app is simple counter app using net6.0.
+This app is simple console app using net6.0.